jonathanchaffer/boerigter-center-app/README.md

 - The **Career Finder** displays job opportunities available to Hope students on a map, retrieved from [Handshake](https://hope.joinhandshake.com).
 No login is required to retrieve this data.
 - The **Alumni Stories** page provides a list of specific alumni curated by BCCC staff.
 Approved administrators are able to edit and add to this data by going to https://boerigter-center-app.web.app/admin and logging in using their admin credentials (different from Hope College Connection credentials).
 To get administrator access, contact [Mike Jipping](mailto:jipping@hope.edu).
 Instructions on how to add an administrator can be found in the [Administrator Access](#administrator-access) section below.

+The following sections provide documentation on the development of the app.
+If you are Boerigter Center staff or an everyday user, you likely don't need to read past here.
+Developers, read on!

 ## Getting Started

 Make sure you have [Node.js](https://www.npmjs.com/get-npm), [npm](https://www.npmjs.com/get-npm), [Git](https://git-scm.com/downloads), and [VSCode](https://code.visualstudio.com/Download) installed on your computer.
 Clone the repository, navigate to the [`.vscode`](.vscode) directory, and open the code workspace ([`boerigter-center-app.code-workspace`](.vscode/workspace.code-workspace)) in VSCode.